renatabiniek/writing-room/README.md

 1. Log in to your [GitHub](https://github.com/) account and locate the [Writing Room repository](https://github.com/renatabiniek/writing-room)
 2. In the repository, click on **Code** button located above all the project files
 3. Under HTTPS, copy the link generated (https://github.com/renatabiniek/writing-room.git)
-4. Open the terminal you're using, eg. Gitpod
+4. Open the terminal you're using, e.g. Gitpod
 5. Change the current working directory to the location where you want the cloned directory created
 6. Type ```git clone``` and then paste the URL you copied earlier:
 ```git clone https://github.com/renatabiniek/writing-room.git```